 This article provides an overview of the structures that make up the pelvic girdle.
 It summarises the main joints, their functions and ranges of motion; the associated common injuries and red-flag signs; and the necessary tests allowing you to make an accurate diagnosis of your patient’s pain.
 This article has been extracted from chapter 9 of the authors’ book Advanced Osteopathic and Chiropractic Techniques for Manual Therapists.
 Login or register a free account below to access the contents, key points and discussion questions that accompany the article.

-Check out this quarter's most newsworthy and discussed pieces of research among your peers, on the topic of physical and manual therapy.
-Register free below or sign in with an existing account, to access this...
+Check out this quarter's most newsworthy and discussed pieces of research among your peers, on the topic of physical therapy.
+Register free below or sign in with an existing account, to access this beautifully designed...
 Read More

 Catch up on this quarter's essential physical therapy research.
 Our Physical Therapy Journal Watch brings you all the most important journal discoveries with our own unique Co-Kinetic take-home messages.
 This is one of our most...
 Read More

 In this article I’m going to look at how you can use your physical and manual therapy skills to generate revenue online, and discuss briefly why I think this is business-critical.
 There is a very...
 Read More

 Hamstring injuries are common (may be up to 12% of sports injuries) and so you are likely to see many patients with these injuries.
 After reading Part 1 of this article you will have refreshed your knowledge of the anatomy and function of the hamstring muscles, as well as the common mechanisms and grades of injury.
 This will allow you to get the maximum benefit from Part 2, which discusses rehabilitation of hamstring injury.